Go ahead and get some external controllers for your Nintendo Switch Lite

 More Joy-Cons, more friends, more fun

-With such a rapidly growing collection of games available, you're bound to pick up some titles that are actually more fun with others (i.e. Super Smash Bros.
+With such a rapidly growing collection of games available, you're bound to pick up some titles that are actually more fun with others (i.e., Super Smash Bros.
 Ultimate).
 And if you want your friends to play games with you, then how do you expect to do that if they don't have a controller?

-Having separate pairs of Joy-Cons available means that you can play together with at least one other person, since each half of a Joy-Con pair can be used as a controller for local multiplayer games.
+Having separate pairs of Joy-Cons available means that you can play together with at least one other person since each half of a Joy-Con pair can be used as a controller for local multiplayer games.

-Other reasons to have separate Joy-Cons is to be able to play games like Just Dance, which needs motion-controlled Joy-Cons since there is no camera like on Xbox One and PlayStation 4.
-However, you will also need a kind of stand to prop your Switch Lite up (there is no built-in kickstand), and the smaller screen size may not be the best fit as a monitor, but it's possible to do.
+Another reason to have separate Joy-Cons is to play games like Just Dance, which needs motion-controlled Joy-Cons since there is no camera like on Xbox One and PlayStation 4.
+However, you will also need a kind of stand to prop your Switch Lite up, since there is no built-in kickstand, and the smaller screen size may not be the best fit as a monitor.
+But you know, it's possible to do.

 Have backups for that drift